BarefootMikeOfHorme/RainMeter-Manager/README.md

 ## License (Pre‑Release)

-Pre‑release versions (e.g., v1.0.0-*) are licensed under the RainmeterManager Beta Non‑Commercial License (RB‑NC‑1.0).
+Pre‑release versions (e.g., v1.0.0-*) are licensed under the RainmeterManager Beta Non‑Commercial License (RB‑NC‑1.1).
 This permits free personal/internal building, testing, and evaluation, but forbids commercial use, paid distribution, or app store publication.

-- Full text: see `LICENSE-BETA.txt`
+- Full text: see `LICENSE`
 - Third‑party attributions: see `NOTICE`

 A future premium store release (v1.0.0 and later) will be distributed under a separate commercial EULA.